It’s winter, it’s snowing, and it’s the perfect season for some outdoor camping!

 If your winter boots have removable liners, place them at the bottom of your sleeping bag for extra warmth.
 If your boot liners are not removable or you only wear single-layer boots, put them in a plastic bag and stuff them at the bottom of your sleeping bag.

 So that you can wear your boots first thing you wake up to keep your feet warm and don’t have to wait for your “frozen boots” to thaw if you’ve left them overnight outside.
+For more information on the top winter hiking boots, see our earlier article on this topic.

 The same theory applies to the clean clothes you’d like to change into when you wake up the following morning.
 Nobody likes slipping into cold clothes right from the warmth of their sleeping bag.
 So when you’re packing for the trip, place clothes and underwear into several Ziploc® bags (this also helps to keep them dry throughout the camping trip).